 The Bachelor of Science in Human Resource Management (BSHRM) degree is designed to provide graduates with the knowledge and skills needed for careers in the large and growing human resource field.
-This degree provides students with a strong business background and an in-depth knowledge of the Human Resource Management discipline.
-The Bachelor of Science in Human Resource Management degree teaches practical skills across HR disciplines including staffing, training, HR information systems, benefits, global HRM and more.
-All courses are case based and application based.
+This degree provides students with a strong business background and an in-depth knowledge of

-A minimum of 44 semester hours.
+A minimum of 40 semester hours.
 See General Education Requirements for details. \Any remaining credits after the student has completed the below program requirements and the required General Education will be made up as General Electives through transfer or institutional credit.

-- Demonstrate knowledge of Human Resource functions and be able to apply the knowledge to "get, keep, and grow" talent. - Demonstrate knowledge of the effects of Human Resource Management on business and society. - Demonstrate knowledge of the ethical implications of business decisions and actions.

-- Demonstrate knowledge of the basic business functions (accounting, marketing, finance, organizational behavior, strategic management). - Demonstrate effective communication skills in a business environment - Apply knowledge of cultural issues and diversity to function effectively in global and local business environments. - Demonstrate knowledge of group dynamics and interpersonal skills needed to be an effective leader and manager. - Conduct library/internet research and critically evaluate information sources
+- Demonstrate knowledge of Human Resource functions and be able to apply the knowledge to "get, keep, and grow" talent. - Demonstrate knowledge of the effects of Human Resource Management on business and society. - Demonstrate knowledge of the ethical implications of business decisions and actions. - Demonstrate knowledge of the basic business functions (accounting, marketing, finance, organizational behavior, strategic management). - Demonstrate effective communication skills in a business environment - Apply knowledge of cultural issues and diversity to function effectively in global and local business environments. - Demonstrate knowledge of group dynamics and interpersonal skills needed to be an effective leader and manager. - Conduct library/internet research and critically evaluate information sources